jerry-S/eVTOLSim/README.md

 SimQueue is a class with the following extend capability of std::priorityQueue

-1. It has capacity for the queue.
+1. It can set sizef of the queue.
 Once the queue is full, the further push will go into a waiting FIFO queue.
 When being popped, and the waiting queue is not empty, it will automatically pop an entry from waiting FIFO queue and push into priority Queue
 2. BEFORE entry being pushed into the priority Queue, EnterTrigger function being called